Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • book2/examples/spec-ci/fixtures/invalid-missing-incident-id.json.

-• Scripts check_coverage.py and validate_schema.py.
+• The scripts check_coverage.py and validate_schema.py.

 Steps